Rishaan-Dukhande/Micropad_RGB/README.md

 ### PCB Manufacturing
 1. Download PCB/gerbers.zip (in PCB folder of repository)
-2. Upload to JLCPCB or PCBWay (You can get grants from hackclub if you edit it!)
+2. Upload to JLCPCB or PCBWay (You can get grants from hackclub if you edit the PCB before upload!)
 3. Place the order - remember to pick the least expensive shipping!

 ### Assembly